 Who can use DMARC?

 DMARC is supported by Microsoft Office 365, Google Workspace, and other popular cloud-based solutions.
 Since 2010, DMARC has been a part of the email authentication process.
 Its aim was to make it more difficult for cybercriminals to send spam emails from a valid address, helping to combat the epidemic of phishing attacks.
-Domain owners of small businesses, as well as enterprises, are encouraged by industry experts to create a DMARC record to provide instructions for how their email domain is to be protected.
-This in turn helps protect their brand reputation and identity.
+Domain owners of small businesses and enterprises are encouraged by industry experts to create a DMARC record to provide instructions for how their email domain is to be protected.
+This in turn helps preserve their brand reputation and identity.

 How to establish your domain’s DMARC record?